 200 calories, 14 g total fat, 0.0 mg cholesterol, 21 g carbohydrates, 77 mg sodium, 1 g fiber, 2 g protein, 9 g sugars

-If you enjoy this recipe, you’ll love Sweet Debbie’s Organic Treats: Allergy Free and Vegan Recipes from the Famous Los Angeles Bakery.
-Whether it’s allergies that keep you from your favorite foods or just you want a healthier diet, this book is awesome.
+If you enjoy this recipe, you’ll love Sweet Debbie’s Organic Treats: Allergy-Free and Vegan Recipes from the Famous Los Angeles Bakery.
+Whether it’s allergies that keep you from your favorite foods or you want a healthier diet, this book is awesome.

-It’s written by the owner of Sweet Debbie’s Bakery, that has Hollywood’s A-list celebrities lining up for delicious, nutritious muffins, brownies, cookies, cupcakes, donut holes and breads.
+It’s written by the owner of Sweet Debbie’s Bakery, which has Hollywood’s A-list celebrities lining up for delicious, nutritious muffins, brownies, cookies, cupcakes, donut holes and breads.